DigitalContentDeveloper/challenge1/README.md

 # General comments
 Ensure the prevalent best coding practices are followed and write clean code.

-Branch or fork this challenge on GitHub and follow Git best practices during development.
+Fork this challenge on GitHub and follow Git best practices during development.
-Provide the URL of the final branch or pull request, making sure the project available for review and is not in a private repository.
+Provide the URL of the final branch or pull request, making sure the project is available for review and is not in a private repository.

 If you are successful in obtaining a 1st round interview, please come prepared to discuss your solution/implementation as this will form a part of the interview process.